 Determine the Proper Scope: As a business, you’ll need to determine what the business process is for the actual SOC 2 assessment – and ultimately – which of the five (5) Trust Services Principles will be included within the scope of the audit.
 By default, the “Security” TSP is the starting point for every SOC 2 audit – after that – you’ll need to determine client demands, market expectations, and other variables when assessing scope for the remaining four (4) TSPs’.

 The SOC 1 vs. SOC 2 discussion is well under way, thanks in large part to the American Institute of Certified Public Accountants' ( AICPA) launch of their new service organization reporting platform, known as the SOC framework.
-Officially, SOC standards for "Service Organization Control", which allows qualified practitioners (i.e., licensed and registered Certified Public Accountants) to issue SOC 1, SOC 2, and/or SOC 3 reports.
+Officially, SOC standards for "System and Organization Controls", which allows qualified practitioners (i.e., licensed and registered Certified Public Accountants) to issue SOC 1, SOC 2, and/or SOC 3 reports.

 With the SSAE 16 standard (which is used for issuing SOC 1 reports) effectively replacing the longstanding SAS 70 auditing standard for reporting periods ending on or after June 15, 2011, there's been much debate regarding SOC 1 vs. SOC 2, specifically, when are they applicable, what is the respective scope for each, and what similarities or differences do they each share.
 Now, the SSAE 16 standard has been replaced by the SSAE 18 standard for reporting opinions dated on or after May 1, 2018.

 Goodbye SAS 70 and SSAE 16, and Hello to SSAE 18